ElectronSutra/venture/pages/character-creation/twenty-questions.md

 How will you die?
 Will you go gloriously on a battlefield?
 Of old age surronded by wealth and family?
 Drowned at sea in a daring escapade?

-Most Dynasts are cremated in a public ceremony attended by friends, family, acquaintances, and complete strangers.
-Dynasts who are particularly devoted to one of the Immaculate Dragons may opt for a more exotic funeral.

-Pasiapites favor mummification and display in an elaborate mausoleum.
-Danaa'dists are often buried at sea, lowered into the ocean or a lake in a solemn ceremony.
-Devotees of Sextes Jylis are turned into mulch to cultivate sprawling guardians.
-And rarest of all, Melaists sometimes opt for a sky burial -- to be flayed on an open plain and have their remains devoured by birds.

 ## Final Touches

 You have now created your character, congratulations!
 We have just a few last